What can we help you with?

 Step 1: Create training phrases

-Training phrases are the texts that could be entered by a customer to the chat for starting the conversation.
+Training phrases are the texts that could be entered by a customer into the chat to start the conversation.
 Eg: Hi, Hello, Hey, etc.

 Step 2: Set responses